amazon-science/DeepMTL2R/README.md

 ```

 ## Usage
 To train the model, configure the experiment in a config.json file.
 The code in allrank provides the core components for model training.
-The task-specific files in DeepMTL2R uses the core modules to run experiments.
+The task-specific files in DeepMTL2R uses core modules to run experiments.

 We provide one example using MSLR30K data as follows.
 ```